-Ning Chong has a decade of experience working in the professional Art world.
-She received a BSc in Economics and Economic History from the London School of Economics and a Masters in Modern and Contemporary Art from Christie’s Education in London.
+Since she began her career in 2008, Ning Chong has more than a decade of experience working in the professional art world.
+She received a BSc in Economics and Economic History from the London School of Economics, and a Masters in Modern and Contemporary Art from Christie’s Education in London.

-After graduating from university, Ning discovered her passion for art and secured a scholarship to study art at Christie’s Education.
-From 2008 – 2010, Ning immersed herself in London’s commercial art scene, securing internships at the world’s leading auction houses including Christie’s, Sotheby’s, Phillips de Pury and internationally renowned art gallery White Cube.
+Prior to setting up The Culture Story, between 2008 – 2010, Ning immersed herself in London’s commercial art scene, interning at the world’s leading auction houses and top contemporary art gallery White Cube.

 Mr Chong Huai Seng first became interested in fine arts when he worked for City stockbroking firm Vickers da Costa in the early 1980s and later fund management firm John Govett.
 Although he was based in Singapore, Chong made frequent business trips to London and other European cities and discovered that the museums and art galleries offered a good respite from the chores of equity sales.
 Starting with a modest budget, Chong started collecting paintings and sculpture works by modern and contemporary Russian, British and other European artists.